tomncooper/pandoc-gls/ReadMe.md

 Currently only supports glossary entries in normal text, headings and tables.
 I need to add support for code blocks and other inline elements.

+I need to add support for using `hyperref`'s `\texorpdfstring{TEX text}{Bookmark Text}` command to the commands above so they can be used in section headings.